-Health literacy of anaemia in community members was good.
-However, the health practitioners'; knowledge of childhood anaemia was in general reflective of the specialty area they were employed in.
+Health literacy of anemia in community members was good.
+However, the health practitioners’; knowledge of childhood anaemia was in general reflective of the specialty area they were employed in.

 Families enjoyed photographing or videoing their child’s dietary intake, supporting the idea that photographs and videos are acceptable tools to use with families in remote communities.

 Family Knowledge of the right foods to eat was good; however, the frequency of eating these foods was not reflected in the majority of food diaries collected.

 The project’s team were able to use the FoodWorks program to generate reports that were used to discuss with parents nutritional requirements to improve the food that the child was receiving.